Cognoscan/condense_db/spec.md

 `bin`, `array`, `map`, and `ext` encodings.
 2. IEEE single-precision and double-precision floating points are not interchangeable.
 Each is considered a unique type.
-3. The `map` format family has a specific order for its key-value pairs:
+3. The `map` format family has a specific order for its field-value pairs:
-	1. For each pair, encode both and concatenate them together as a key-value set.
+	1. For each pair, encode both and concatenate them together as a field-value set.
 	2. Sort the pairs by byte order, appending the pair with the smallest value first.